|

 are widely supported, the stylesheet is the proper place to be suggesting fonts,

-and I've pretty much completely eliminated the use of If you use any special non-ASCII characters, such as foreign-language accented characters or non-Latin alphabets (Cyrillic, etc.), don't use any hardcoded font settings... there is enormous variation in the availability of special characters in different fonts, and often there are both U.S. and foreign versions of a given font that have a different character repertoire.
+and I've pretty much completely eliminated the use of If you use any special non-ASCII characters, such as foreign-language accented characters or non-Latin alphabets (Cyrillic, etc.), it was for a long time considered a bad idea to use any hardcoded font settings... there was enormous variation in the availability of special characters in different fonts, and often there were both U.S. and foreign versions of a given font that have a different character repertoire.
 Not to mention the multiple character encodings for some alphabets that have different characters at different positions, so that some fonts may be in a different order from others.
-A properly Unicode-compliant browser ought to adjust for this and display the correct characters in any case, but you can't count on all browsers being properly compliant.
+A properly Unicode-compliant browser ought to adjust for this and display the correct characters in any case, but you couldn't always count on all browsers being properly compliant.
 If you refrain from specifying a specific font, you give the browser and the user's own configurations a chance to find a font that works for the particular language of the document, but if you specify a font you may be forcing the use of a font that just doesn't work.
+However, this is hopefully only an academic concern now, with Unicode support well-established in modern browsers.

 If you use font settings for such things as headers, captions, and